Lindsey Wismer, MSN, ANP-BC, WHCNP-BC, CPT – Functional Medicine, Women’s Health, Primary Care – 6035 SE Milwaukie Ave Portland Clinic

 NURSE PRACTITIONER TRAINING

 It is mandatory for all NPs to complete a master’s degree program, and undergo advanced

 The women's health care patients that the practitioners see are very unsure whether they are making the right health care choices available for women.
 When alternative medicine practitioners advice patients on women's health care they develop a sense of trust.
 We feel we can help in a better way to performing and delivering women health care.

 Why alternative medicine?

-Hence, a lot of women feel lost in normal health care.
-But the truth is that the health care system is going through a period of change.
-This is called functional medicine or integrative medicine.
-Hence, you can be an agent of that change.
+A lot of women feel at a loss when it comes to regular health care.
+The fact is that the health care system is going through a drastic change.
+It is shifting focus from traditional to alternative medicine and combining the two streams for useful results.
+The integrative medicine is bringing the change, and we can be an agent of that change.